tenolly/url-shortener/README.md

 # URL Shortener
-Simple url shortener on flask.
+Simple url shortener on flask + vanilla js.

 # Install
 1) Download the repository and go to it.